 Do larger companies also use Model Articles?

-The vast majority of private limited companies in the UK actively adopt Model Articles rather than drafting their own.
-Even many larger companies use the Model Articles as an initial base, then build on them with legal advice where needed to address specific issues.
+The vast majority of private limited companies in the UK adopt Model Articles rather than drafting their own.
+Many larger companies use the Model Articles as a base, then amend them with legal advice where needed.

-Unless your company has unique circumstances requiring bespoke articles, you can typically adopt the standardised Model Articles during incorporation.
+Unless your company has unique circumstances requiring bespoke articles, you can typically adopt the standard Model Articles during incorporation.

 Download a copy of the latest Model Articles